pantherman594/go-bitcoin/README.md

 -----------

-**go-bitcoin** uses goroutines to communicate between a number of miners and a central logger that maintains a tamper-reistant log.
+**go-bitcoin** uses goroutines to communicate between a number of miners and a central logger that maintains a tamper-resistant log.
 The miners attempt to solve a given hash puzzle by finding a nonce that creates a hash value less than a certain target, and the logger validates it, adds it to its chain, and relays it to the other miners.